All About Additives: What’s In Your Cognac? Part I

 Open up your favorite magazine, turn on the TV, or look at the ads on a website you frequently visit.
 Chances are you’ll eventually see a food or beverage product being advertised that says something along the lines of “zero sugar,” “all natural,” or even “no artificial flavors or additives.”
 Over the last several decades, the global health craze has drilled into our heads that many things are bad for us.
 Sugar is the enemy.
 Additives and preservatives must be avoided.
 Organic is the best.
 While these statements certainly sound appealing and have a lot of science to back them up, it has also caused many people to become hypervigilant.
 We blindly equate products that use these “inferior” components as being not as good as others who don’t contain them.

-People might be surprised to learn that Cognac, with its meticulous regulations, isn’t necessarily just distilled grape wine aged in a barrel.
-There could be more in the bottle than one might think.
-In fact, four different components are legally allowed to be added to your Cognac.
-They are water, sugar, caramel, and wood flavoring called boisé.
+People might be surprised to learn that cognac, despite its meticulous regulations, doesn’t consist solely of distilled grape wine aged in barrels.
+Producers can legally add four components to cognac: water, sugar, caramel, and a wood flavoring called boisé.

 • • • • •